middlebury/styleguide/_editorial/w.md

 **Watson Fellow**; fellow

-**Web**, (proper noun, for World Wide Web)
+**web** (World Wide Web)

-**Web addresses**
+**web addresses**

 Try to avoid obscure technology references and long URLs.
-(You can use bitly.com to shrink long Web addresses.
+(You can use bitly.com to shrink long web addresses.
 Or you can direct readers to the right page: `Visit www.williams.edu, click on “Alumni,” and then “Golf Tournament.”`) When available, use a "go" link.
 If you are printing a document with a URL or email address in it, be sure to remove the hyperlink.

-In running text, Web addresses should be kept on one line whenever possible.
+In running text, web addresses should be kept on one line whenever possible.
 If it is necessary to break a web address, do so before a form of punctuation (i.e., hyphen or period) or after a slash (/).
 Do not add a hyphen at the end of the line.

 Example: